apache/singa/README.md

 * Q8: When I build OpenBLAS from source, I am told that I need a fortran compiler.

-  A8: Since OpenBLAS use fortran compiler to build the library, you need a compiler with fortran support.
-As an alternative, you can build OpenBLAS from system tools.
-For example, if you have APT, just run:
+  A8: You can compile OpenBLAS by

+      $ make ONLY_CBLAS=1

+  or install it using

 	  $ sudo apt-get install openblas

-  or you can also run the following command if you have yum:
+  or

 	  $ sudo yum install openblas-devel

-  It is worth noting that you need root access to run the aforementioned commands.
+  It is worth noting that you need root access to run the last two commands.